Rethinking RL Evaluation: Can Benchmarks Truly Reveal Failures of RL Methods?: Diagnosing Generalization via OPG

 \subsection{Result}

-\paragraph{Finding 1: The Vanishing Generalization Gap Shows Unseen-ness is an Insufficient Criterion.}
+\paragraph{Finding 1: The Vanishing Generalization Gap Suggests Unseen-ness is an Insufficient Criterion.}

-The OPG analysis reveals a stark contrast between SFT and RL paradigms, as detailed in Tables~\ref{tab:qwen-performance-booktabs} and~\ref{tab:sft-performance-booktabs-recalculated}.
+The OPG analysis reveals a stark contrast between SFT and RL paradigms, as detailed in Tables~\ref{tab:qwen-performance-subscript} and~\ref{tab:sft-performance-booktabs-recalculated}.
 While SFT models exhibit a large and expected OPG in a challenging generalization setting, this gap collapses to near-zero for RL-trained models.
-To rule out the concern that this is caused by data leakage in the base model, we verified that both our fine-tuned models significantly outperform the untrained baseline, confirming that this result reflects genuine training behavior.
+To rule out the concern that this is caused by data leakage in the base model, we verified that both our fine-tuned models significantly outperform the untrained baseline, confirming that this result reflects standard training behavior.
+To further assess if our conclusion is general, we also evaluated additional RL algorithms such as DAPO, as well as alternative architectures, domains, and inference settings; the corresponding results are presented in Appendix~\ref{app:opg_robustness}.

-Furthermore, to address the potential effect of the test set being much smaller than the training set, we trained RL models on various subsets of the training data.
+Furthermore, to account for potential effect of the test set being much smaller than the training set, we trained RL models on various subsets of the training data.
 The OPG remained consistently low across all sizes, suggesting our conclusion is robust to the effects of data quantity.
-Together, these results provide strong evidence that the classical assumption—that performance on “unseen” test data is a sufficient measure of generalization—no longer holds for RL.
-This indicates that current benchmarks are unlikely to meaningfully assess future progress in RL generalization.
+Together, these results suggest that the classical assumption—that performance on “unseen” test data is a sufficient measure of generalization—no longer holds for RL.
+This suggests that current benchmarks may no longer meaningfully assess future progress in RL generalization.